seankearon/sqlite-locking/README.md

 - Create a Sqlite DB on your desktop.
 - Save something to that DB.
 - Dispose of EF `DbContext`.
+- Calls `GC.Collect()`.
+- Reports whether `Dispose()` and the finaliser were called.
-- Report whether anything is locking the DB file.
+- Reports whether anything is locking the DB file.